Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Results

-This task assesses the ability of the LLM to generate a factual definition of a chemical compound.
-For instance with the Prompt = `{{entity}} is' with the entity `Atromentin', a correct answer could have the form `Atromentin is a natural product...'.
-We investigated ten examples of chemical compounds (five with and five without antibiotic activity) for the qualitative evaluation according to the previously described criteria (see Methods \ref{label:methods_generative}).
-As prompts, we provided single entities or entities with the more specific context (see \ref{label:generative_prompts}).
-The results are summarized in Table \ref{tab:Text_generation_summary_percentage}.
-Examples of generated answers with the qualitative evaluation are presented in Table \ref{tab:text_generation_short}.
-Note, for ChatGPT and GPT-4 we did not limit the number of tokens and evaluated the complete output.
-In total, we manually evaluated 350 outputs in this task.

-\textbf{GPT-2 and GPT-neo: no semantic coherence, no factuality.} GPT-2 failed to generate any semantically coherent text that is related to the entity and to the target domain (biomedicine in general).
-After adding ‘is’ to the prompts, the model generates fluent text only for 2/10 compounds, but with no semantic coherence.
-Adding context leads to even more fluent outputs but still loses semantic coherence and there is no prompt-alignment.
-For 7/10 compounds very fluent text is generated that is unrelated to either the associated fungus or the antibiotic activity of the compound.
+\textbf{GPT-2 and GPT-neo: no semantic coherence, no factuality.} GPT-2 failed to generate any semantically coherent text related to the entity and the target domain (biomedicine in general).
+Adding context leads to more fluent outputs but still loses semantic coherence and there is no prompt-alignment.
 GPT-neo, similarly to GPT-2, failed to generate any text or any fluent text.
-After adding `is' - the model generates (for 8/10) syntactically correct texts unrelated to the given name, resembling to an n-gram scientific fragment unrelated to the mention.
-After adding context, the model asserts two compounds (Fumitremorgin C, Conidiogenone) as being produced by fungi (\textit{Fusarium sphaerospermum}, \textit{ Penicillium notatum}, respectively), however under incorrect associations.
+After adding context, the model asserts two compounds (Fumitremorgin C, Conidiogenone) as being produced by fungi (\textit{Fusarium sphaerospermum}, \textit{ Penicillium notatum}, respectively), however, under incorrect associations.
 The model failed to generate factual knowledge.